catherinepope/papermod/content/workshops/resources/funding-call.md

 date: "2025-11-06T17:00:40Z"
 draft: true
 title: "Funding Call"
-tags: ["PhD", "academic"]
+# tags: ["PhD", "academic"]
-categories: ["PhD Progress", "Resources"]
+# categories: ["PhD Progress", "Resources"]
-description: ""
-keywords: ["keyword 1", "keyword 2", "keyword 3"]
 ShowBreadCrumbs: true
 hideMeta: true
 build:
   list: false
+showToc: true
 ---

-This is a fictitious funding call for the Writing a Narrative CV workshop.
+>This is a fictitious funding call for the [Writing a Narrative CV](../writing-a-narrative-cv/) workshop.
+Use the guidelines below to draft your own narrative CV.
+What examples could you include in each module that reflect the priorities of this funding body?
+Remember: you can include non-academic examples, e.g. voluntary work.

 ## The Community Knowledge Exchange Fund